Oil service firms jostle for India orders amid global spending cuts

 “We are getting better participation in our tenders both from Indian and overseas players due to current market conditions where exploration activity is low because of lower oil prices,” said an ONGC official.

-“We are getting offers for better vessels and rigs at lower rates,” the official added, declining to be identified as he is not authorised to speak to the media.
+“We are getting offers for better vessels and rigs at lower rates,” the official added, declining to be identified as he is not authorized to speak to the media.

 The Indian contracts are especially attractive given the dearth of business from the majority of European and North American energy firms.